Skip to main content

 Admission Criteria:

 Admissions requirements will align with the current admissions standards set by the Graduate School and the Franklin College of Arts and Sciences.
-Completed applications will include the UGA graduate application, bachelor’s degree from a regionally accredited institution in Computer Science or a related discipline, three letters of recommendation, statement of purpose, a minimum 3.0 GPA, and GRE test score.
+Completed applications will include the UGA graduate application, bachelor’s degree from a regionally accredited institution in Computer Science or a related discipline, three letters of recommendation, statement of purpose, resume, and a minimum 3.0 GPA, and GRE test score.
 Applicants will need to meet all Graduate School requirements.

 Students with insufficient background in Computer Science must first take undergraduate Computer Science courses to remedy any deficiencies, in addition to their graduate program requirements.
 A sufficient background in Computer Science must include at least the following courses (or equivalents):